kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

 =============

-Let's create a fresh virtualenv for the demo project.
+Let's create a fresh virtual environment for the demo project.
 In an empty directory run the following commands.

 .. code-block:: shell